Territorial Air Force (New Zealand): Initial incarnation

 What was required was a more formal structure and, in August 1930, the Territorial Air Force, or TAF, was formed, based on squadrons of aircraft led by permanent staff.
 It was not until 1934 that the first aircraft dedicated to the Territorial Air Force were made available, initially transferred from New Zealand Permanent Air Force stocks.
 It was also in 1934 that the Permanent Air Force was renamed the Royal New Zealand Air Force or RNZAF, although the TAF remained in the New Zealand Air Force.
 Despite this, the TAF remained essentially a paper force until the arrival of twelve second-hand aircraft from Britain in 1937.
 These aircraft were based at the aerodrome outside Wellington, and were accompanied by an additional three that acted as spares.
 The choice of second-hand examples was for financial prudence, although low hour airframes were chosen to ensure the aircraft could operate for a reasonable time in service.

+P-51D Mustang NZ2426, from the Wellington Squadron, at RNZAF Ohakea, 1956.

 Expansion then was rapid.
 In the run up to the Second World War, the Air Board utilised the Territorial Air Force as a channel to increase the intake of pilots, particularly taking those already involved in civil aviation and members of aero clubs.
 An Auckland Territorial Squadron based at Hobsonville was founded in June 1938 and the first aircraft arrived at Wigram to serve the unit at Christchurch in the following September.
 By March 1939, the TAF included 18 officers and 96 airmen based in Wellington, 17 and 92 respectively in Christchurch and 20 and 77 based in Auckland.
 A fourth squadron, at Dunedin, was authorised at the same time but did not yet exist.
 With the declaration of war on Germany by the United Kingdom, which due to an existing treaty meant that New Zealand was also at war, the Territorial Air Force was fully mobilised.
 The Auckland and Christchurch squadrons started training almost immediately, the latter particularly including anti-submarine warfare in its regime.
 The Wellington Squadron moved to a new aerodrome at Blenheim three days later to do the same.
 Discussions were had in April 1939 about expanding this further.
 Instead, the units was absorbed into the regular air force, the RNZAF, and the personnel moved to active roles.